jyalim/python-comp-math/episodes/05-numpy.md

 ## Solution

-An alternative way to achieve the same result is to use Numpy's delete function to remove the second column of A. If you're not sure what the parameters of numpy.delete mean, use the help files.
+An alternative way to achieve the same result is to use NumPy's delete function to remove the second column of A. If you're not sure what the parameters of numpy.delete mean, use the help files.